Key takeaways

 Surface-mounted

-You can mount the sensor on the vertical side of your doorframe, or you can place an overhead door contact sensor on top of the doorframe.
+You can mount the sensor on the vertical side of your doorframe or place an overhead door contact sensor on top of it.

 Recessed

-A recessed sensor requires installation steps that are a little more involved.
-But, recessed door contact sensors might be more aesthetically pleasing because they’re not in view after installation.
-And, they tend to be sturdier because there’s a lower risk of regular wear and tear leading to the sensor simply falling off.
+A recessed sensor requires slightly more involved installation steps.
+However, recessed door contact sensors might be more aesthetically pleasing because they’re not in view after installation.
+They also tend to be sturdier because there’s a lower risk of regular wear and tear leading to the sensor simply falling off.

 3 use cases for door contact sensors